Open government

 Open government is the governing doctrine which maintains that citizens have the right to access the documents and proceedings of the government to allow for effective public oversight.
 In its broadest construction, it opposes reason of state and other considerations which have tended to legitimize extensive state secrecy.
 The origins of open-government arguments can be dated to the time of the European Age of Enlightenment, when philosophers debated the proper construction of a then nascent democratic society.
 It is also increasingly being associated with the concept of democratic reform.
-The United Nations Sustainable Development Goal 16 for example advocates for public access to information as a criterion for ensuring accountable and inclusive institutions.
+The United Nations' Sustainable Development Goal 16, for example, advocates for public access to information as a criterion for ensuring accountable and inclusive institutions.

 Components

-The concept of open government is broad in scope but is most often connected to ideas of government transparency and accountability.
+The concept of open government is broad in scope but is most often connected to ideas of government transparency, participation and accountability.
+Transparency is defined as the visibility and inferability of information, accountability as answerability and enforceability, and participation is often graded along the "ladder of citizen participation."
 Harlan Yu and David G. Robinson specify the distinction between open data and open government in their paper "The New Ambiguity of "Open Government".
 They define open government in terms of service delivery and public accountability.
 They argue that technology can be used to facilitate disclosure of information, but that the use of open data technologies does not necessarily equate accountability.

 The Organisation for Economic Co-operation and Development (OECD) approaches open government through the following categories: whole of government coordination, civic engagement and access to information, budget transparency, integrity and the fight against corruption, use of technology, and local development.